-The 2015 Scheme contains two sections – the main section and the 50/50 section.
+The Scheme contains two sections – the main section and the 50/50 section.
 In the main section a member accrues pension benefits at 1/49th of pensionable pay for each year.
 In the 50/50 section a member pays half the contributions and builds up pension benefits at 1/98th of pensionable pay for each year.

 Full employer contributions are paid while the employee is in either the main section or the 50/50 section (not half).

+If a member who is paying extra pension contributions moves between the main and 50/50 sections, there could be an impact on the extra contributions they are paying.
+See section 11 for more information.

 If a member in the 50/50 section dies in service or retires with an ill-health pension, the lump sum death grant will be calculated as if the member was in the main section of the Scheme.
 Any survivor benefits are also not affected by the member being in the 50/50 section.